anyaevostinar/anyaevostinar.github.io/classes/257-f23/lab-git.md

 You don't have to do anything else --- just make sure you have all the lab files you created in your team's repository.

 **If there is still time in class, keep working on your dataset and team contract!**

+*This lab was adapted from one written by Prof. Amy Csizmar Dalal, thanks Amy!*